NuwanSriBandara/Academic-Project-Codebase/README.md

 # Academic Codes in B.Sc. of Biomedical Engineering
-This repository is developed for the purpose of delivering the algorithmic implementations of my semester works/academic projects in [B.Sc. of Biomedical Engineering](https://ent.uom.lk/bachelors/) at [University of Moratuwa, Sri Lanka](https://uom.lk/).
+This repository is developed for the purpose of delivering the algorithmic implementations of my coursework/academic projects in [B.Sc. of Biomedical Engineering](https://ent.uom.lk/bachelors/) at [University of Moratuwa, Sri Lanka](https://uom.lk/).

 - Semester 2
   - [Electronic equalizer project](https://github.com/NuwanSriBandara/Academic-Project-Codebase/tree/main/Semester%202/Laboratory%20Practise/Electronic%20Equalizer%20Project)